-The table below provides certain highlights of the composition of our Board members and nominees as of January 30, 2023.
-Each of the categories listed in the tables below has the meaning as it is used in Nasdaq Rule 5605(f).
+The table below provides certain highlights of the composition of our Board members and nominees as of January 30, 2024 and January 30, 2023.
+Each of the categories listed in the table below has the meaning as it is used in Nasdaq Rule 5605(f).